 As a hobbyist, building an instrument can be stressful.
 I mean people go to school for this kind of thing.
 After a couple of decades of doing this, I’ve realized that my favorite part is the finishing.
 That’s “finishing” in the woodworking sense, not the weird way to say “being done” sense.

-My plan was to finish this as something that looked like it could be a part of the violin family — more of an aging or antiquing finish than a relic job.
+My plan was to finish this as something that looked like it could be a member of the violin family — more of an aging or antiquing finish than a relic job.
 I found a terrific resource for this process in Chet Bishops’ bullfiddle.com (which doesn't seem to be active anymore).
 Coffee, tea, oil paint, danish oil and shellac all found their way into this process.

 That was the Dynamo Bass version one.
+It was quite luxurious to simply open a box, see that all the hard parts were done and start on the fun stuff.
 After a year of playing, it underwent some mods and has remained the same since.
 How I got there involves a couple of other basses… to be discussed at a later date.

 Comments